Surface Pen: Third generation

-Surface Pro 4
+Surface Pro 4 - Model 1710

-With the release of the Surface Pro 4, Microsoft introduced an updated version of the Surface Pen.
+With the release of the Surface Pro 4, Microsoft introduced the Surface Pen Model 1710.
 While using the same technology as the Surface Pro 3 pen, it has only one (non-customizable) button on the side rather than two, and brings back the top-mounted eraser (retaining the button functionality) and also allows customizing the button (called the "magic button") to perform different actions.
 The default options are: single-click opens OneNote, double-click takes a screenshot, press-and-hold launches Cortana.
 This generation saw the return of the magnetic attachment, although this time the pen snaps into place on the opposite side of the Surface device, thereby freeing up the charging port (now called the Surface Connect port).
 This version of the pen is bundled with the Surface Pro 4, the Surface Book and the Surface Studio; it can also be purchased separately for the Surface Laptop.
 It is also compatible with the Surface Pro 3 and Surface 3.
 The pen of the third generation is able to detect 1024 levels of pressure on its tip.
 Latency drops to just 45 milliseconds in comparison with Surface Pro 3 Pen.

 Model numbers are 3XY-00001 (Silver), 3XY-00011 (Black), 3XY-00021 (Dark Blue) and 3XY-00051 (Gold).

 A set of 4 interchangeable pen tips were included with this pen, but only made available as an option (Model RJ3-00003) for the fourth generation pen.
 The tips are marked using the same nomenclature used for pencil hardness 2H, H, HB, B.